Using a GPT2 transformer model to get word predictability

 #> 15 2 cover.

-One can get the log-transformed probability of each word based on GPT-2 as follows:
+One can get the natural log-transformed probability of each word based on GPT-2 as follows:

 df_sent <- df_sent |>